 My thoughts on the Film

 Shark movies, they are fantastic.
-I grew up on Jaws.
-I remember as a youngster trying to watch it and every time the signature Jaws music started, I would run upstairs until it was over.
-I had a healthy respect for the dangers of the water from then on and still to this day panic a little when swimming in the ocean and find myself further out or further away from groups of people than I would like.
+I grew up on Jaws and I remember as a youngster trying to watch it.
+Every time the signature Jaws music started, I would run upstairs until it was over.
+My respect for the dangers of the water is healthy but I still to this day panic a little when swimming in the ocean and find myself further out or further away from groups of people than I would like.

 You will never catch me swimming laps in the ocean or surfing despite my love of a dip in the salty goodness.
 To say I'm fascinated by this marvelous species is an understatement.